 Managing your educational debt requires organization, common sense and responsibility.
 We've provided some resources for you in this section and we are developing additional resources to help veterinarians manage their debt without sacrificing their quality of life.

-1. Data on average veterinary educational debt and other economic trends in the veterinary profession are located in the AVMA Veterinary Economics Division reports and articles.
-These can be accessed on the following pages: https://www.avma.org/PracticeManagement/BusinessIssues/Pages/default.aspx.
+1. Data on average veterinary educational debt and other economic trends in the veterinary profession are published by the AVMA Veterinary Economics Division and can be accessed at https://www.avma.org/PracticeManagement/BusinessIssues/Pages/default.aspx.

 The AVMA New Graduate Salary Calculator helps veterinary students and new graduates develop a starting point for salary negotiations.
 Download the PDF and follow the step-by-step instructions.